 Investors must choose their portfolio’s main type and objective: income, conservative, balanced, growth, max growth.
 You’ll need to rank these five characteristics and decide the importance of each one.
-Once you have determined the main purpose for investing, it wise to seek financial advice from the best professional financial advisors of top rated wealth management firms.
+Once you have determined the main purpose for investing, it wise to seek financial advice from the best financial investment advisors of top rated wealth management firms.

 If you are an income investor, you want to preserve your capital or establish a source of periodic income to finance ongoing expenses.
 You do not find the stock market very attractive because of its volatility, but you are not against the idea of investing a small part of your portfolio in stocks and equities, mainly to counteract the effect of inflation.
 Fixed-income securities will constitute a large part of an income portfolio since the tolerance for risk is low.
 The main objective of investing for income is to supplement your monthly, quarterly, semi-annual or annual cash flow.
 Investment Advisor in Winnipeg might suggest to income investors to invest a small part of their portfolio in REITs (Real Estate Investment Trusts) and Dividend Aristocrats (companies that typically have raised dividends for at least 25 years).